pione30/dotfiles/README.md

 #dotfiles
 Run dotfilesLink.sh every time you clone/pull this repository.
+The changes made to `.bashrc` will be applied by running `$ source ~/.bashrc`.